arkor init

 redaction | PII redaction | { redactedText, redactedCount, tags } |

-All three pair the same small open-weight base (unsloth/gemma-4-E4B-it) with a curated public dataset on HuggingFace.
+gemma-4-E4B-it) with a curated public dataset on HuggingFace.

 Package manager detection

-When no --use-* flag is passed, the CLI inspects npm_config_user_agent to detect the package manager that invoked it (this is the standard mechanism corepack uses, so pnpm dlx, yarn dlx, bunx, etc. all work).
+When no--use-* flag is passed, the CLI inspects npm_config_user_agent to detect the package manager that invoked it (this is the standard mechanism corepack uses, so pnpm dlx, yarn dlx, bunx, etc. all work).

 If detection fails and no flag is passed, the install step is skipped and the outro prints a manual install hint.